lucia-auth/lucia/documentation/collection/main/learn/adapters/prisma.md

 ### `session`

-This is not required if you're only using the Prisma adapter for the `user` table via [`adapter.user`](/reference/configure/lucia-configurations#adapter) config.
+This is not required if you're only using the Prisma adapter for the `user` table via the [`adapter.user`](/reference/configure/lucia-configurations#adapter) config.

 ```prisma
 model Session {